jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (b) at any time during the currency of the lease, those premises cannot, or can no longer be, lawfully used for 1 or more of those specified purposes.
 (2) Despite subclause (1), the lessee may not terminate the lease if the reason the leased premises cannot, or can no longer be, lawfully used for 1 or more of the specified purposes is because of an act or omission of—
   (a) the lessee; or
-  (b) the lessee's agent, contractor, or invitee; or (c) any other person under the lessee's direction or control.
+  (b) the lessee’s agent, contractor, or invitee; or (c) any other person under the lessee’s direction or control.

 ### 11 Power to inspect premises
-(1) The lessor may at all reasonable times, either personally or by the lessor's agent, enter the leased premises for the purpose of—
+(1) The lessor may at all reasonable times, either personally or by the lessor’s agent, enter the leased premises for the purpose of—
   (a) inspecting their state of repair; or
   (b) carrying out repairs; or
   (c) complying with the requirements of—
     (i) any enactment or bylaw; or
     (ii) any notice issued by a competent authority.
-(2) The lessor will not unreasonably interfere with the lessee's occupation and use of the leased premises in the exercise of the power conferred by subclause (1).
+(2) The lessor will not unreasonably interfere with the lessee’s occupation and use of the leased premises in the exercise of the power conferred by subclause (1).

 ### 12 Power to cancel lease for non-payment of rent or other breach
-(1) The lessor may cancel the lease in accordance with section 244 if— (a) any rent is unpaid for 15 working days after the due date for payment (whether or not a demand for payment has been made to the lessee by written notice signed by the lessor or the lessor's agent); or
+(1) The lessor may cancel the lease in accordance with section 244 if— (a) any rent is unpaid for 15 working days after the due date for payment (whether or not a demand for payment has been made to the lessee by written notice signed by the lessor or the lessor’s agent); or
   (b) the lessee has failed, for a period of 15 working days, to observe or perform any other covenant, condition, or stipulation on the part of the lessee expressed or implied in the lease.
 (2) The lessee is not released from liability for the payment of any unpaid rent or for the breach or non-observance of any other covenant, condition, or stipulation referred to in subclause (1) if the lessor cancels the lease in accordance with section 244 and, accordingly,—
   (a) the lessor peaceably re-enters the leased premises or any representative part of those premises; or (b) the court makes an order for possession of the land in favour of the lessor.

+### Part 3 — Covenant implied in all leases of land (except short-term leases)

 ### 13 Lessee to keep and yield up premises in existing condition
 (1) The lessee will,—